andyhartley/oauth2-instagram/README.md

 # Extended Instagram Provider for OAuth 2.0 Client
 This extends the official [The PHP League Instagram provider](https://github.com/thephpleague/oauth2-instagram) for the OAuth 2.0 Client.
-The official provider allows a user to authenticate with OAuth to get a code, and exchange that for a _short lived_ token to access the Instagram API, but this only lasts around an hour and can't be renewed for another short lived toaken.
-However, Instagram allows you to swap that short lived token for a _long lived_ token (up to 60 days), and renew that token for as long as you have permissions for that user.
+The official provider allows a user to authenticate with OAuth to get a code, and exchange that for a _short lived_ token to access the Instagram API, but this only lasts around an hour and can't be renewed for another short lived token.
+However, Instagram allows you to [swap that short lived token for a _long lived_ token](https://developers.facebook.com/docs/instagram-basic-display-api/guides/long-lived-access-tokens#get-a-long-lived-token) (up to 60 days), and renew that token for as long as you have permissions for that user.

-This package adds extends the provider with new methods, first to swap a short lived token for a long lived one, and second to renew that long lived token.
+This package extends the provider with new methods, first to swap a short lived token for a long lived one, and second to renew that long lived token.

 ## Installation